glass of alcohol and pills on a table

 When we use substances to alter our reality, we are often looking for one of two basic things — stimulation and novelty (“some dance to remember”) or comfort and escape (“some dance to forget”).
 Stimulants (and sometimes hallucinogens) tend to fall into the first category, while depressants (such as alcohol) fall in the second.

 But what happens when we mix them, trying to “dance to forget” while “dancing to remember,” so to speak?
 Specifically, what happens if we mix hallucinogens such as mushrooms and alcohol?
-In short, we get a much bigger mess than we would with either substance alone.
+In short — we get a much bigger mess than we would with either substance alone.
 We can find ourselves wrapped up in an altered reality that can quickly become confusing and even dangerous.
 Moreover, the physical interaction of alcohol and “shrooms” can put our health at risk.
+Why is drinking on shrooms so dangerous?
+Let’s take a closer look at the science behind the dangers of mixing shrooms and alcohol.

 Shrooms and Alcohol: Two Versions of an Altered Reality